Last updated: September 13, 2023

 Adobe ID, registration, and customer support

-When you register to use an Adobe Service, create an Adobe ID, or contact us for support or other offerings, Adobe collects information that identifies you.
+When you register to use an Adobe Service, create an Adobe ID, purchase a license to our Services and Software, or contact us for support or other offerings, Adobe collects information that identifies you.
 This includes:

 - Date of birth;